Ford Godzilla engine

-The Ford Godzilla engine is a family of V8 engines offered by the Ford Motor Company.
-The engines are intended to replace the Modular V10 engine and the Boss V8 engine in many uses.
+Godzilla is a family of heavy-duty gasoline V8 engines offered by the Ford Motor Company.
+The engines are intended to replace the 6.8L Triton V10 and the 6.2L Boss V8 in many uses.
 The engine, first introduced with a displacement of 7.3L was first used with Ford Super Duty trucks starting with the 2020 model year and was later added to the Ford E-Series for the 2021 model year.
-It is also available as a crate engine.
-A smaller displacement 6.8L was introduced in 2023.
-Exterior dimensions are smaller than the 385-series 460 engine, and slightly larger than those of the 351 Windsor engine.
+A smaller-displacement 6.8L variant was introduced in 2023, but discontinued for 2027.
+Exterior dimensions are smaller than the 385-series 460 engine and slightly larger than those of the 351 Windsor engine.
+It is available as a crate engine, along with a performance-oriented version called the Megazilla.

+The displacement of 7.3L is believed to be a callback to the 7.3L Power Stroke, while the 6.8L variant is a callback to the displacement of the Triton V10.